-Severe Mental Illness (SMI) and Serious Emotional Disturbances of a Child (SED)

-Please refer to Part C, Your Behavioral Health Benefits beginning on page 133.

-Specialized Footwear for Foot Disfigurement

-In instances where the negotiated rate is less than your Co-payment, you will pay only the negotiated rate

-Substance Related and Addictive Disorder

-Outpatient Office Visits include, but are not limited to:

-Diagnostic evaluations, assessment, treatment planning, treatment and/or procedures, individual/group evaluations and treatment, individual/group counseling and detoxifications, referral services, and medication management

-All Other Outpatient Treatment includes, but are not limited to:

-Partial Hospitalization/ Day Treatment, Intensive Outpatient Treatment, crisis intervention, facility charges for day treatment centers, laboratory charges. and methadone maintenance treatment

-Please refer to your the UnitedHealthcare of California Combined Evidence of Coverage and Disclosure Form for a complete description of this coverage.

-Termination of Pregnancy (Medical/medication and surgical)

-FDA-approved contraceptive methods and procedures recommended by the Health Resources and Services Administration as preventive care services will be 100% covered.
+Substance Related and Addictive Disorder Outpatient Office Visits include, but are not limited to: Diagnostic evaluations, assessment, treatment planning, treatment and/or procedures, \$15 Office Visit individual/group evaluations and treatment, individual/group counseling and Co-payment detoxifications, referral services, and medication management All Other Outpatient Treatment includes, but are not limited to: \$15 Office Visit Partial Hospitalization/ Day Treatment, Intensive Outpatient Treatment, crisis intervention, Co-payment facility charges for day treatment centers, laboratory charges, and methadone maintenance treatment Please refer to your the UnitedHealthcare of California Combined Evidence of Coverage and Disclosure Form for a complete description of this coverage.
+Termination of Pregnancy (Medical/medication and surgical) No charge FDA-approved contraceptive methods and procedures recommended by the Health Resources and Services Administration as preventive care services will be 100% covered.
 Co-payment applies to contraceptive methods and procedures that are NOT defined as Covered Services under the Preventive Care Services and Family Planning benefit as specified in the Combined Evidence of Coverage and Disclosure Form.
 Abortion is covered for all pregnant persons including, but not limited to, transgender individuals.

-Vasectomy \$15 Office Visit Co-payment

-Virtual Care Services

-Benefits are available only when services are delivered through a Designated Virtual Network Provider.
-You can find a Designated Virtual Network Provider by going to uhc.com/CalPERS or by calling Customer Service at 1-877-359-3714.
+Vasectomy No charge Virtual Care Services \$15 Co-payment Benefits are available only when services are delivered through a Designated Virtual Network Provider.
+You can find a Designated Virtual Network Provider by going to www.myuhc.com or by calling Customer Service at 1-877-359-3714.
+Vision Refractions PCP Office Visit No charge Specialist Office Visit No charge

-Vision Refractions

-PCP Office Visit

-No charge

-Specialist Office Visit

-No charge

-EACH OF THE ABOVE-NOTED BENEFITS IS COVERED WHEN AUTHORIZED BY YOUR PARTICIPATING MEDICAL GROUP OR UNITEDHEALTHCARE, EXCEPT IN THE CASE OF A MEDICALLY NECESSARY EMERGENCY OR URGENTLY NEEDED SERVICE.
+EACH OF THE ABOVE-NOTED BENEFITS IS COVERED WHEN AUTHORIZED BY YOUR PARTICIPATING MEDICAL GROUP OR UNITEDHEALTHCARE, EXCEPT IN THE CASE OF A MEDICALLY NECESSARY EMERGENCY OR URGENTLY NEEDED SERVICE OR OTHER SERVICES PROVIDED BY OUT-OF-NETWORK PROVIDERS AS DESCRIBED ABOVE.
 A UTILIZATION REVIEW COMMITTEE MAY REVIEW THE REQUEST FOR SERVICES.